A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

-Clearly, the clique-density is an extension of edge-density, sine when $\Psi$ is an edge or a triangle, it reduces to the edge-density or triangle-density, respectively.
-Since clique-density-based densest subgraph (CDS) has the same properties as edge-density-based densest subgraph (EDS), the algorithms of original UDS problem could be extended for solving the CDS problem.
+Clearly, the clique-density is an extension of edge-density, since when $\Psi$ is an edge, it reduces to the edge-density.
+Since clique-density-based densest subgraph (CDS) has the same properties as edge-density-based densest subgraph (EDS), the algorithms of the original UDS problem could be extended to solve the CDS problem.

-Mitzenmacher et al.~\cite{mitzenmacher2015scalable} proposed an exact algorithm for CDS discovery, which is also based on flow network to search the CDS.
-The structure of the flow network is similar to that of the EDS discovery problem.
-The source node $S$ and target node $T$ are also added to the original graph.
-The difference is that all $(k{-}1)$-clique instances in the graph are regarded as nodes in the flow network.
-Specifically, given a $k$-clique $\Psi$, for each vertex $v$ in the original graph, add a directed edge from $S$ to $v$ with a capacity of $deg(v, \Psi)$, and a directed edge from $v$ to $T$ with a capacity of $g|V_\Psi|$, where $deg(v, \Psi)$ is the number of $k$-clique instances that $v$ participates in, $g$ is the guessed clique-density of the CDS, and $|V_\Psi|$ is the number of vertices in $\Psi$.
-For each $(k{-}1)$-clique instance $\psi_i$ in the graph, if $v \in \psi_i$, add a directed edge from $\psi_i$ to $v$ with positive infinity capacity, and if $v$ and $\psi_i$ form a $(k{-}1)$-clique, add a directed edge with a capacity of 1 from $v$ to $\psi_i$.
-For example, as shown in Figure \ref{cflow}, let $\Psi$ be a triangle.
-Figure \ref{cflow}b shows all the instances of 2-clique of Figure \ref{cflow}a, then the flow network is depicted in Figure \ref{cflow}c.
+Mitzenmacher et al.~\cite{mitzenmacher2015scalable} proposed an exact algorithm for CDS discovery, which is also based on a flow network to search the CDS.
 Then the CDS can be obtained by the flow-based exact algorithm.
 The time complexity of the algorithm is $O(m\alpha(G)^{k-2}+(n+c_k)^2)$ where $\alpha(G)$ is the arboricity of $G$ and $c_k$ is the number of $k$-clique instances in $G$.
 To further improve the efficiency, the authors proposed a sampling-based approximation algorithm.
-This method sparses the graph by sampling and discovering the CDS on the sparse graph by the exact algorithm.
+This method sparsifies the graph through sampling and identifies the CDS on the sparse graph using an exact algorithm.
 By setting the appropriate sampling probability, the algorithm can obtain a $(1+\epsilon)$-approximate solution to the CDS problem where $\epsilon>0$.